-A component of the statistical information system on education analysis methodology includes a component on costs
+A component of the statistical information system on education

 Information systems on education are, in many cases, well developed, providing abundant data on educational institutions, the numbers of students enrolled at various levels and grades, the human resources mobilized, and the infrastructure and equipment employed.
 In addition to raw statistics, information systems on education also produce indicators useful for analysis of the sector.